procore/documentation/erp_integration/erp_events_dictionary.md

 }
 ```
 **Required Actions:**
 The integrator is responsible for staging any new vendors and updating any vendors in Procore that have already been synced.
 These actions can be performed using the sync endpoints for [ERP Staged Records](https://developers.procore.com/reference/rest/v1/erp-staged-record?version=1.0#sync-staged-record) and [Company Vendors](https://developers.procore.com/reference/rest/v1/company-vendors?version=1.0#sync-company-vendors).
+Integrators also need to close out the **request_detail_id** associated with the sync request, using the [ERP Request Details](https://developers.procore.com/reference/rest/v1/erp-request-details) endpoints.

 ### unlink_vendor
 **Event Payload:**